kizu/kizu.ru/src/documents/posts/2013-12-05-(issues)-new-stylus-features/index_en.html.md

     }
 {:.language-javascript}

 As you can see from this example, the syntax is similar to the objects in JavaScript: the key could be either an indent or a string, and anything could go into value, even nested hashes.
-An important part: while you can use ordinary blocks with or without curly braces in Stylus, they are mandatory for hashes, while the trailing commas <span class="sidenote" id="codestyle">are not (* And as with all other optional syntax features of Stylus, you should use a consistent codestyle in your stylesheets, otherwise your code would be messy as hell)</span>.
+An important part: while you can use ordinary blocks with or without curly braces in Stylus, they are mandatory for hashes, while the trailing commas [are not](*codestyle "And as with all other optional syntax features of Stylus, you should use a consistent codestyle in your stylesheets, otherwise your code would be messy as hell").

 Then, after you defined a hash, you could add new properties to it or redefine old ones using dots or square brackets: